 Moore's Creek Watershed Cost Share: The District can provide supplemental cost-share assistance for farm conservation practices and septic system repairs within the Moore's Creek Watershed.
+Want to know if you live in this watershed click here to find out.
 Funding is available to farmers and homeowners.
 For full details please click here or call the office (434-975-0224).

-Conservation Assistance Program: The District has funding to pay for rain garden installation, community pet waste stations, rain water harvesting cisterns, and for the conversion of turf grass areas to native plants.
+Conservation Assistance (Urban) Program: The District has funding to pay for rain water harvesting cisterns, and for the conversion of turf grass areas to native plants.
 For more information please go to the Conservation Assistance Program page, or contact Alyson or Nicola at 434-975-0224.

 Piedmont Native Plants Database: Albemarle County is now hosting this free, searchable database on regionally native plants. www.albemarle.org/nativeplants.

-The 49th annual Youth Conservation Camp (YCC) was held in Blacksburg from July 8 through the 14th.
+The annual Youth Conservation Camp (YCC) was held in Blacksburg from July 14 through the 20th.
 Forty-nine students attended from throughout Virginia.
-Two of them earned a scholarship to attend from this District.
+Three of them earned a scholarship to attend from this District.
 Please visit our YCC page for more details.